a-qubic-world/docs.qubic.world/docs/computors/prerequisites.md

 Internet Connection: An efficient and reliable internet connection is essential for participating in the Qubic network.
 This allows for swift interaction with other Computors and timely execution of tasks.
 Specific network speed requirements are:

-* Network Speed: _____
+* Network Speed: **1 Gbit/s ** (download/upload)

 * Network Compatibility: Your system must be compatible with the Qubic network and meet certain technical standards.
 This ensures that your system can communicate effectively with other nodes within the network.
+Most important, you need a port forwarding in your router to **port 21841** of your Computor node.

 Please note that these requirements may vary based on the needs and updates of the Qubic platform.
 Meeting these prerequisites will help you perform effectively as a Computor within the network.